purplebearddan/musical-spoon/README.md

 Overall, `asynchronous` JavaScript is an important concept to understand if you want to write efficient and responsive web applications.
 By using `callbacks`, `promises`, or `async`/`await` syntax, you can handle asynchronous tasks in a way that doesn't block the main thread of execution and allows your program to continue running smoothly.

+## Challenge

+Create a webpage that allows the user to enter a GitHub Username, When the user submits the form, use the GitHub API to retrieve information about the user's repositories.

+Display a list of the username's repos, including the name, descriptions and number of stars.

+When the user clicks on a repo it should take them to the repo on GitHub.

+This challenge would allow you all to practice using the GitHub API to retrieve data, as well as using async/await syntax to handle asynchronous requests.
+Additionally, this challenge could be expanded to include more features, such as allowing the user to sort the repositories by different criteria or displaying a visual representation of the data using a chart or graph.

 ## Resources

 ### W3 Schools